House of Angostura

 The House of Angostura (/æŋɡəˈstjʊərə/), also known as Angostura Limited, is a Trinidad and Tobago company famous for the production of Angostura bitters, invented by the company's founder.
 The company is also a distiller and is the major producer of rum in Trinidad and Tobago.
 The company also has been used as a vehicle for international expansion by its parent company, CL Financial.
 As a result of these acquisitions, the company owns distillers in the United States, Canada, The Bahamas and Suriname.
+The current Chief Operations Officer Ian Forbes will act as Chief Executive Officer from October 1st 2025 for six months, according to a Trinidad Guardian article.
+Other Executive officers are Rahim Mohammed executive manager of business efficiency and shared services, and Kathryna Baptiste Assee group general counsel & corporate secretary.
+The Current Board members are Patricia Dindyal, Shival Maharaj; Roxane De Freitas, Jennifer Frederick with former Minister of Sport Gary Hunt as Chairman, all appointed on August 6th 2025.